 Burrinja secured funding from the Helen McPherson Smith Trust and Gandel Philanthropic to develop an artist studio programme and to fit out the new studio spaces.
 The new Aerie Creative Ecology was launched.
 Burrinja was successful in securing funding from Creative Victoria to deliver an artist mentoring program for Aerie Artists once we are reopen.
-The Aerie Creative pilot a multi layered program of support for studio artists and shared practice potentials, and industry support through within the local and state-wide cultural sector.
+The Aerie Creative pilot a multi layered program of support for studio artists and their practices.
+The vision brings together customised spaces to make work, professional development opportunities, networking, shared practice potentials, and industry support through Burrinja's Cultural Development Producer.
+It is a unique offering within the local and state-wide cultural sector.